poissonconsulting/bbousims/README.md

 devtools::install_github("poissonconsulting/bbousims")
 ```

-## General simulation of populations from BAS model
+## General tools for simulating populations from survival, ageing and birth

 ### Survival and fecundity rates